Season 3, Episode 4

 Michael Kithcart:

-Hello, I'm Michael Kithcart high performance sales coach and the creator of Wynning Your Way framework.
+Hello, I'm Michael Kithcart high-performance sales coach and the creator of Wynning Your Way framework.
 Welcome to the Champions of RISK podcast, where we examine the many aspects of risks so that we can all face uncertainty with more courage and confidence together, and we champion those who are leading this charge.
 People are the biggest asset of any company, but companies don't always provide their people with the greatest experiences or opportunities. developing talent in teams and leaders is one of the greatest investments a company can make.
-It raises engagement, it generates revenue, it minimizes turnover expense, it goes so far beyond having a cohort group or providing some training.
-And really, in this day and age, it is becoming absolutely a non negotiable.
-Businesses need to get better at building their next level of talent in order to remain competitive, and to attract the right talent to help them attain their goals.
-So today, we are going to talk about next level leadership and teams with Susan Rylance.
-She's the VP of growth, the search Practice Lead and partner at Fahren, which is a digital leadership company.
-She's a business marketing and growth strategist who helps companies build their marketing and digital teams so that they can achieve their overall business strategies and goals while building next generation teams.
+It raises engagement, generates revenue, minimizes turnover expense, and it goes so far beyond having a cohort group or providing some training.
+And, in this day and age, it is becoming non-negotiable.
+Businesses need to get better at building their next level of talent to remain competitive and attract the right talent to help them attain their goals.
+So today, we are going to talk about next-level leadership and teams with Susan Rylance.
+She's the VP of growth, the search Practice Lead, and a partner at Fahren, which is a digital leadership company.
+She's a business marketing and growth strategist who helps companies build their marketing and digital teams so that they can achieve their overall business strategies and goals while building next-generation teams.
 Susan, welcome to the podcast.

 Susan Rylance: